mr-patra18/HTML-CSS-JS/README.md

 # HTML-CSS-JS
-Course om HTML, CSS and JS for web developing
+Course on HTML, CSS and JS for web developing